Predicting the Oscillatory Regimes of Global Synchrony Induced by Secondary Clusters: Dynamics of the Inertial Kuramoto Model and Formation of Secondary Clusters

 \section{Dynamics of the Inertial Kuramoto Model and Formation of Secondary Clusters}

-We consider the Kuramoto model with inertia for an individual oscillator $i$, proposed in Ref.~\cite{tanaka1997first}.
-We first describe the basic dynamics of the system and then develop a theoretical framework for secondary synchronized clusters.
-Its governing equation is
+We consider the Kuramoto model with inertia for a network of $N$ coupled oscillators.
+The governing equations for the system dynamics are given by a set of coupled differential equations:

 where $\theta_i$ and $m$ denote the phase and mass of oscillator $i$ ($m_i = m$ for all $N$ oscillators), and $K$ is the coupling strength.
+The underlying network structure is explicitly defined by the adjacency matrix elements $A_{ij}$.
+In this study, we focus on a globally coupled network or complete graph, where $A_{ij} = 1$ for all $i \neq j$ and $A_{ii} = 0$.
 The intrinsic frequency $\Omega_i$ is regularly sampled from a Gaussian distribution $g(\Omega; \mu, \sigma)$ with zero mean ($\mu=0$) and variance $\sigma^2$, while the initial phase $\theta_i$ and phase velocity $\dot{\theta}_i$ are randomly chosen from uniform distributions over $[0, 2\pi)$.
 To quantify the global synchrony at a given coupling strength $K$, we use the complex order parameter $Z$~\cite{kuramoto1984chemical}, defined as

 where $R$ measures the degree of synchrony and $\phi$ is the mean phase.
 The conventional order parameter $R$ ranges from 0 to 1, with $R=0$ corresponding to complete incoherence and $R=1$ to perfect synchronization ($\theta_i=\phi$ for all $i$).